niklas-speckle/niklas-speckle/README.md

 - :computer: **Extension Program in Computer Science**
 - :busts_in_silhouette: **Bachelor and Master in Psychology**
 - :chart_with_upwards_trend: **Bachelor in Management and Economics**

+📕 **Master Thesis:**   *Maternal sleep duration and quality during pregnancy and newborn telomere length: A prospective study with objective and subjective sleep measures.*
+- For my master's thesis, I worked with actigraphy data to measure sleep duration.
+This confirmed my interest in working with complex clinical datasets.

 # :hammer: Professional Background

 - 👪 **Social Worker**: 3-year experience in working with psychiatric patients